 The College is not responsible for theft of or damage to vehicles or their contents.
-It is suggested that you remove anything of special value, such as laptops, radios, CD players, etc., from your car or lock them in the trunk while parked on campus.
+It is suggested that you remove anything of special value, such as laptops, from your car or lock them in the trunk while parked on campus.